Android Central Verdict

 Fitbit doesn't talk about the processors it uses for its watches the way Apple or Samsung do.
 That makes it difficult to gauge what the performance of a Fitbit watch is going to be like, but with each new model, you'd naturally expect things to become smoother and more responsive.
 That's, unfortunately, not exactly the case with the Fitbit Sense.

-I've used every Fitbit watch the company has ever released, and after testing out the Sense for about a week, it still feels choppy and inconsistent in a way that you wouldn't expect for a wearable that costs as much as the Sense does.
+I've used every Fitbit watch the company has ever released, and even after wearing the Sense for about a week, it still felt choppy and inconsistent in a way that you wouldn't expect for a wearable that costs as much as the Sense does.
 Apps can be slow to open, none of the animations are smooth, and it often takes an extra beat for some gestures to be recognized (such as pulling down the notification shade or swiping up to view your health shortcuts).
 Fitbit smartwatches have never felt fast compared to their competition, but given their affordable prices with the Versa series, I've always tended to be more willing to forgive them.
-With the Sense retailing for $330 — just $70 less than the Galaxy Watch 3 — it's more difficult to overlook.

 Thankfully, battery life continues to be a strong suit for Fitbit.
 The Fitbit Sense is advertised as being able to get over six days of use on a single charge, and while your mileage will vary depending on how you use it, it's safe to say that the Sense offers great endurance.